 - Korp. v.
 Wagstaff Minnesota, Inc. (In re Wagstaff Minnesota, Inc.), 2012 U.S. Dist.
 LEXIS 372 (D. Minn.
 January 3, 2012), reversing bankruptcy court decision

 - In re Kazi Foods of Michigan, Inc., 473 B.R.
 887 (Bankr.
 E.D.
 Mich.
 August 4, 2011)

 - T&L Invs., LLC v.
 Bayview Small Business Funding, LLC, 2011 U.S. Dist.
 LEXIS 10552 (M.D.
 Tenn.
 February 2, 2011)Nat'l City Bank v.
 Breeden, 2009 U.S. Dist.
 LEXIS 132038 (W.D.
 Ky.
 October 29, 2009)

 More Than Stites & Harbison

 Prior to attending law school, Ms. Barnes was a French translator for ITI Worldwide in Cookeville, Tennessee.
 During law school, Ms. Barnes worked as a legal intern for Caterpillar Financial Services Corporation.
 Erika is a member of the board of directors of the American Board of Certification, an organization that certifies attorneys as specialists in business bankruptcy, consumer bankruptcy and creditors' rights law.
-She is Chair of the Tennessee Bar Association Bankruptcy Section Executive Council and is a graduate of the 2011 Nashville Emerging Leaders Class.
-Erika also actively participates in the Lawyers' Association for Women.
+She is a director of the Mid-South Commercial Law Institute, a Past Chair of the Tennessee Bar Association Bankruptcy Section Executive Council and is a graduate of the 2011 Nashville Emerging Leaders Class.